 In an era where sustainability is a top priority, ferries offer a compelling alternative to traditional transportation methods.
 Compared to cars and buses, ferries are generally more energy-efficient, especially when they are powered by electric or hybrid technology.
 By reducing the number of vehicles on the road, ferries help lower greenhouse gas emissions, improve air quality, and decrease traffic congestion.

 Ferries also play a role in reducing the environmental impact of urban areas by alleviating pressure on land-based infrastructure.
-By shifting a portion of the transportation demand from roads to waterways, cities can preserve green spaces, reduce noise pollution, and create more pedestrian-friendly environments.
-This makes ferries a valuable component of sustainable urban planning.
+By shifting a portion of the transportation demand from roads to waterways, cities can preserve green spaces, reduce noise pollution, and create more pedestrian-friendly environments — a contribution that fits squarely within the larger story of how public transportation reduces urban air pollution when measured across the full range of modes, not just buses and trains.

 Economic Impact of Ferries on Local Communities